 A lot of research has been conducted to examine the factors influencing the acceptance of AVs from psychological perspectives (Choi and Ji, 2015; Nastjuk et al, 2020; Xu et al., 2018; Zhang et al., 2019).
 However, very limited studies investigated the influential factors from external perspectives.
 This study proposes a conceptual model that integrates internal psychological determinants and external factors in influencing the adoption of AVs.
 The internal psychological determinants in this study refer to the cognitive factors that play critical role in shaping behavior in accepting a new technology.
-Contrary, the external factors represent the environmental and social factors, the deployment of AVs can be implemented successfully and gain acceptance of the public.
+Contrary, the external factors represent the environmental and social factors that determine the acceptance of people.
+By combining both aspects of causal factors, the deployment of AVs can be implemented successfully and gain acceptance of the public.
 Ultimately, it is expected that the successful diffusion of AVs would help to attain the sustainable development goals.